JoeIMIsu/codingpedia.github.io/_posts/2018-02-20-new-codingmarks-calendar-week-7-2018.md

 ---
 layout: post
 title: New codingmarks added in the 7th week of 2018
 description: "New codingmarks added in the 7th week of 2018.
-Keywords: cloud, encryption, firewall, phising, security, tools, user-experience, web-development and website-design"
+Keywords: cloud, encryption, firewall, phising, security, tools and user-experience"
 author: ama
 permalink: /ama/new-codingmarks-week-7-2018
 published: true